AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRewardMaximizationBasedTargetingModel.md

         if (actionFunction) then actionFunction() end

-        -- Player leaving the game is more of a "rarer" and "extremely undesirable" event, therefore a very large negative value is used.
+        -- Calculate the reward based on certain arbitary criteria like how many players it just killed.

-        rewardValue = (isPlayerInServer and 20) or -100
+        rewardValue = getRewardValue()

-        isPlayerInServer = checkIfPlayerIsInServer(Player)

     end)